 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 Why Trust Us?
 Packing for a road trip might be challenging.
 But we are experienced and share road trip essentials.
 We’ve been on a fair amount of road trips.
 From a camper van in Europe, as traveling through Norway, Scotland, or Iceland.
 And by regular car with a tent in Argentina, Chile, Mexico, and more.
+Our longest road trip was from Alaska to Florida.
 We also traveled at different times of the year.
 Furthermore, we faced the heat of a desert and penetrating cold.
 We love the freedom of traveling by car.

 So, in this Ultimate Road Trip Packing List, we share everything we’ve learned from the last few years of taking road trips worldwide.
-Only Road Trip Essentials and checked road trip gear, which we always pack to car.
+Only Road Trip Essentials and checked road trip gear, which we always pack to the car.
 Our must-haves.
 This Road Trip Packing List Essentials will help you prepare for a safe, comfortable, and fun road trip adventure.
 If you are correctly equipped, you can hit the road every time of the year.
+It doesn’t matter if you stay overnight in a hotel, in a tent, RV, or a car.
+We always pack these things in the car for each road trip.

 Credit & Debit Cards.
 We always have at least two different cards in case one is not honored or does not work.